Vincent-Millane/cname-cloaking/README.md

 I am in the process of completing it and there is a lot of work.

-It is useful to realize that behind a .com domain name companies can hide hundreds or thousands of subdomains, for example __custom.com hides 33,243 subdomain names__ or __extole.com hides 20,366 subdomains names__.
-Blocking by domain name extensions makes perfect sense.
+It is useful to realize that behind a .com domain name companies can hide hundreds or thousands of subdomains, for example __extole.com hides 20,366 subdomains names__.
+Blocking by domain name extensions (TLD) makes perfect sense.

 ### Study and verification